 Run tcpdump with any desired qualifiers (see above) and redirect its output to a file.

-At the prompt, type tcpdump –i1 –t your qualifiers > packetdump.txt.
+At the prompt, type tcpdump your qualifiers > packetdump.txt.

 Open Applications->Internet for a menu of Linux network applications.

 Generate the desired traffic by using a browser, telnet or ftp client, or other application.